KayTrust/kaytrust.github.io/docs/Specs/Trusted-Credentials.md

 Verifiable Credentials may contain a `levelOfAssurance` attribute as part of their metadata (i.e. at the same level as `credentialSubject`).
 The value of that property indicates how reliable the claims contained in the credential are.

-The `authoritativeFor` claims discussed in this specification play nicely with a credential's level of assurance, because the level of assurance of such credentials indicates the level of assurance given to that issuer by a higher-level authority.
+The `credentialAuthority` claims discussed in this specification play nicely with a credential's level of assurance, because the level of assurance of such credentials indicates the level of assurance given to that issuer by a higher-level authority.

 #### Example 1: level of assurance for a normal credential